aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheDeveloperPlugin.md

 ## Developer Plugin

+> [!WARNING]
-> :warning: The plugin is NOT intended to be used in production environments.
+> The plugin is NOT intended to be used in production environments.
 It's designed for the purpose of testing.

 The Developer Plugin allows developers to inject an error to a connection and to verify how an application handles it.